-- of the risk that the financial statements may be materially misstated as a result of fraud; - (ii) about all known or suspected fraud affecting you involving (a) management, (b) employees who have significant roles in internal control over financial reporting and (c) others where the fraud could have a non-trivial effect on the financial statements; and - (iii) of your knowledge of any allegations of fraud or suspected fraud affecting the entity received in communications from employees, former employees, analysts, regulators, investors or others.
+- (i) of the risk that the financial statements may be materially misstated as a result of fraud; - (ii) about all known or suspected fraud affecting you involving (a) management, (b) employees who have significant roles in internal control over financial reporting and (c) others where the fraud could have a non-trivial effect on the financial statements; and - (iii) of your knowledge of any allegations of fraud or suspected fraud affecting the entity received in communications from employees, former employees, analysts, regulators, investors or others.

-Related Party
+Related party

-You are responsible for disclosing to us the identity of the related party as defined in Canadian Auditing Standard 550 - Related Parties and all the related party relationships and transactions of which you are aware and, for providing to us any updates that occur during the course of this engagement.
+You are responsible for disclosing to us the identity of each related party as defined in Canadian Auditing Standard 550, Related Parties and all the related party relationships and transactions of which you are aware and, for providing to us any updates that occur during the course of this engagement.

-Subsequent Events
+Subsequent events

-You are responsible for informing us of subsequent events that may affect the financial statements of which you may become aware during the period subsequent to the balance sheet date to the date the financial statements are issued.
+You are responsible for informing us of subsequent events that may affect the financial statements of which you may become aware up to the date the financial statements are issued.

-Laws and Regulations
+Laws and regulations

 You are responsible for identifying and ensuring that you comply with the laws and regulations applicable to your activities, including those pertaining to the services.
-You will make available to us information relating to any illegal or possibly, illegal acts, and all facts related thereto and will provide information to us relating to any known or probable instances of non-compliance with legislative or regulatory requirements, including financial reporting requirements.
+You will make available to us information relating to any illegal or possibly illegal acts, and all facts related thereto and will provide information to us relating to any known or probable instances of non-compliance with legislative or regulatory requirements, including financial reporting requirements.

-Providing Information on a Timely Basis
+Providing information on a timely basis

-You are responsible for making available to us, on a timely basis, all of your original accounting records and related information relevant to the preparation of the financial statements, additional information that we may request from you for the purposes of our audit and unrestricted access to your personnel who we may determine necessary to obtain evidence necessary to support our audits of the financial statements.
+You are responsible for making available to us, on a timely basis, all of your original accounting records and related information relevant to the preparation of the financial statements, additional information that we may request from you for the purposes of our audit and unrestricted access to your personnel who we may determine necessary to obtain evidence necessary to support our audit of the financial statements.